Data encryption models

 • Full cloud functionality

-Server-side Encryption models refer to encryption that is performed by the Azure service.
+Server-side Encryption models refer to encryption that performed by the Azure service.
 In that model, the Resource Provider performs the encrypt and decrypt operations.
-For example, Azure Storage might receive data in plain text operations and will perform the encryption and decryption internally.
-The Resource Provider might use encryption keys that are managed by Microsoft or by the customer depending on the provided configuration.
+For example, Azure Storage might receive data in plain text operations and perform the encryption and decryption internally.
+The Resource Provider might use encryption keys that managed by Microsoft or by the customer depending on the provided configuration.

 Screenshot of Server.

-For client-side encryption, consider the following:
+For client-side encryption, consider:

 • Azure services cannot see decrypted data